 - A wedding cake for a same-sex couple is not necessarily different from a cake for an opposite-sex couple.
 Many wedding cakes may have two figurines on top which symbolize the married couple.
 If that was the design for this cake, Phillips could have made a plain cake, left the figurines off the cake, and allowed the couple to select figurines from a carton that they could later place on their cake themselves.

-- If Phillips is allowed by the Supreme Court to discriminate against customers on the basis of their sexual orientation, then he and other owners of public accommodations in Colorado could refuse to serve customers who were divorced; of the "wrong" Christian denomination; who is an Agnostic, Atheist or a follower of another religion; of the wrong skin color; too young to be married in the owner's opinion; etc. Anybody could potentially be discriminated against and inconvenienced.
+- If Phillips is allowed by the courts to discriminate against customers on the basis of their sexual orientation, then he and other owners of public accommodations in Colorado could refuse to serve customers who were divorced; of the "wrong" Christian denomination; who is an Agnostic, Atheist or a follower of another religion; of the wrong skin color; too young to be married in the owner's opinion; etc. Anybody could potentially be discriminated against and inconvenienced.
 That would be destabilizing to the culture.